sillero/mpa/README.md

 What's it like to integrate Persona?
 Check out this video from The Times Crossword:

 Como é integrar o Persona?
-Veja este vídeo de The Times Crossword:
+Veja este vídeo do The Times Crossword:

 [PLACEHOLDER FOR TIMES CROSSWORD VIDEO]
 <center><em>"[Persona] was definitely easier than OpenID or OAuth because it can almost all be done on the client side in JavaScript".</em></center>